Box

 You can create as many Box Remote Servers as required.
 Repeat the above instructions and enter different credentials each time the Box login page is presented.

-However, if you are using Single-Sign-On (SSO) with Box then your web browser will always try and log you in using your currently logged-in credentials.
-The popup Box login page will automatically log you in without giving you the option to enter different credentials.
+If you are using Single Sign-On (SSO) with Box, your web browser always tries to log you in using your currently logged-in credentials.
+The popup Box login page automatically logs you in without giving you the option to enter different credentials.
 This is normal web SSO behavior.
-If you have this issue, you can try to circumvent the Single-Sign-On by logging out of Box within your web browser prior to connecting the new Remote Server, use an incognito web browser window or use a different computer and web browser that hasn't logged into Box yet.
+To work around it, log out of Box within your web browser before connecting the new Remote Server, use an incognito web browser window, or use a different computer and web browser that hasn't logged into Box yet.

 Add Remote Server Mount